EmeraldSwing/website/src/index.md

 description: "The Emerald Interlude is a small weekend swing dancing event that will run from July 26-28th in Dublin, Ireland!"
 ---

 The Emerald Interlude is a small weekend swing dancing event in Dublin, Ireland.
 Its first edition was September 2022, and returns this July 26th!
-It substitutes a bigger event called Emerald Swing for quieter years.

-We’re a small and enthusiastic community that organises and promotes inclusive approaches to dancing on and off the floor.

-We're inviting back Johan Selandar & Maria Margot as teachers for the event, who taught during Emerald Swing 2023.

-It will include 6 hours of core classes, 2 hours of tasters and 8 hours of social dancing.
-The classes will be Lindy Hop-focused and aimed at mixed levels.
+It includes 6 hours of core classes, 2 hours of tasters and 8 hours of social dancing.
+The classes are Lindy Hop-focused and aimed at mixed levels.

+We've invited back Johan Selandar & Maria Margot as teachers for the event, who taught during Emerald Swing 2023.

+**Registration is available through [DanceCloud](https://pobailstomp.dancecloud.com/dance/35882).**

-The [Charlemont Community Resource Centre](https://maps.app.goo.gl/gtBNtufm5ExnZkx97) will be the venue for the entire event.
+The [Charlemont Community Resource Centre](https://maps.app.goo.gl/gtBNtufm5ExnZkx97) is the venue for the entire event.

-Registration will be available through [DanceCloud](https://pobailstomp.dancecloud.com/dance/35882) on May 24th.

 Here's the key dates for when things will be available and at what price.